In the beginning....

 The design of the Plaza evokes images of a formal Victorian garden.
 This may be seen in the symmetry of the layout, as well as in the detailing found in the architecture and furnishings.
 The design team's goal was to create a place of serenity and reflection on the middle of the bustling city.
 The placement of water features provides both a dramatic visual effect and serves to reduce traffic noise from adjacent Newhall Avenue.
 Extending on either side of the water features are walkways with bronze story-stations depicting each of our nation's military conflicts leading to a central lawn area.
 Across this lawn area are the majestic United States and California flags, flanked by flags of each of the five branches of the military.
 On either side, Victorian pergolas offer shade, and on special occasions, a place to gather or to stage performances.
 A brick walkway surrounds the ellipse and contains hundreds of engraved bricks honoring individuals who served in the military.

-Please submit your orders in person (at City Hall: 23920 Valencia Blvd, Suite 120, Santa Clarita CA 91355) or via US MAIL.
-Orders must be received by 5pm on Monday, May 7, 2018 to be included in the Memorial Day installation order.
-Bricks ordered before the cutoff date will be installed during the week prior to Memorial Day.
-For additional information, please contact Project Manager Diana Previtire at email@example.com or via phone at (661) 284-1420.
+Please submit your orders in person (at City Hall: 23920 Valencia Blvd, Suite 120, Santa Clarita CA 91355), or via US MAIL.
+Bricks orders received before close of business on Monday, October 12, 2020, will be installed during the week prior to Veterans Day.
+For additional information, please contact Project Development Coordinator Diana Previtire via email at email@example.com or via telephone at (661) 284-1420.

 Find a Brick Location